Skip to Content (Press Enter)

 • Intended parents who have a genetic defect or health condition they don't want to pass onto the child

-If you live in the U.S. you can estimate surrogacy costs around $108K-$156K for a journey, exclusive of IVF costs.
-The actual journey costs depend on the services intended parents need, your insurance and the details of your specific journey.
+If you live in the U.S. you can estimate surrogacy costs around $110K-$175K for a journey, exclusive of IVF costs.
+The actual journey costs depend on the services intended parents need (whether you require a surrogate only, or a surrogate plus an egg donor), your insurance and the details of your specific journey.
 Each journey is unique - there is no "one cost fits all".

 While it's relatively simple to understand the meaning of surrogacy, understanding the process is a bit more involved.
 The surrogacy process can be complex, and working with an experienced agency like Circle Surrogacy helps navigate the milestones and provides support when you need it most.